storacha/w3up/CONTRIBUTING.md

 # Run a set of tasks to the first failure whenever files change
 scripts/nx-watch-run typecheck lint build test

+# Reset the cache and kill the nx daemon.
+# Ideally never necessary, but a good first step if anything looks wrong.
+nx reset
 ```

 ## Release Process